A Lesson On Black-Box Investing: Kurt Lindner And The Lindner Dividend Fund

 When I first entered this business, I made the same mistake almost every individual investor today does – thinking past performance is the best guide to future performance.
 It takes a loss or two to recognize the fallacy of this approach to investing.
 Being from Iowa, I was close enough to Missouri to adapt their “show me” attitude.
 Kurt Lindner also did just that – he “showed” what a great manager he was through his fund’s performance.

 I will make an assumption that most of you have not heard of Kurt Lindner and his Lindner Dividend Fund.
 Mr. Lindner created the fund in 1976.
 From 1976 through 1995 the fund had recorded a 17% annual return.
 This isn’t the absolute highest return in the mutual fund universe.
-However, it was earned without taking huge levels of risk, keeping most of Mr. Lindner’s long term investors out of the buy high, sell low club.
+However, it was earned without taking huge levels of risk, keeping most of Mr. Lindner’s long-term investors out of the buy high, sell low club.
 The stated goal of the Lindner Dividend Fund was income, and while the fund also claimed that its secondary goal was capital appreciation, the return so far exceeded other income funds that Mr. Lindner became legendary.

 As a practicing CPA and auditor in the 1950s, Mr. Lindner created a numbers-driven formula for security selection that he calculated by hand.
 Mr. Lindner was very secretive regarding how he selected investments, so we cannot know whether he tweaked the formula over the years.
 What we do know of his investment approach came from his mentee, successor portfolio manager and future owner of the Lindner fund family, Eric Ryback.